Reflecting upon the Past, Discussing the Present, and Imagining the Future

 This one-day event brings together different generations of practitioners and scholars studying, observing and practicing international criminal justice.
 During interactive roundtable sessions, the discussants will reflect upon the past, discuss how to address the current challenges, and imagine the future of criminal justice after atrocities.

-Registration is free and can be done here.
 The programme can be found below.

 8.30 – 9.15 Coffee